 More Ice Experiments for Preschoolers

-Can you leave some water in a big tray to freeze outside if it’s cold enough?
-I’ve left some in our Tuff Spot hoping one morning we’ll wake up to a lovely big fresh sheet of ice.
+Leave water in a big tray to freeze outside on a very cold day.
+I’ve left some in our tuff spot, hoping that one morning we’ll wake up to a lovely big fresh sheet of ice.

 Try some easy ice fishing!